dimgrav/Recla/README.md

 **System**

-If you want to compile `sct` yourself, for Ubuntu-based (18.04+) distros you will need:
+If you want to compile `sct` yourself, for Ubuntu-based distributions you will need:

 ```
 sudo apt install libx11-dev libxrandr-dev